Players hide in plain sight — see the line at the theater?

 Culver City Hall.
 Photo by François Bar.

-This takeover revolved around the Panoramic and Quotation Courtyard at City Hall.
+This location revolved around the Panoramic and Quotation Courtyard at City Hall.
 This installation was completed in 1995 with the opening of the new City Hall.

 The opening of the new city hall coincides with a rejuvenation of Culver City in the early 1990s.
 Sony Pictures had recently established their studio in Culver after many of the classic studios, such as MGM and RKO had left by the 1970s.
 The 1990s in Culver also showed an increasing presence of the arts; which is reflected in the Courtyard and other public art works that the city commissioned.